Sorenkai/Kai-s-Cops-and-Robbers/README.md

 ## Kai's Cops and Robbers

-This is the first gamemode I've made, I will gradually add more feature and fix bugs.
+This is the first gamemode I've made, I will gradually add more features and fix bugs.

 ## Changelog